 Our Range of Wall Tiles

 In addition to our fireplace tiles, we supply a selection of high quality wall tiles in a great range of sizes and colours to suit your project.
 Victorian wall tiles are a very popular choice and perfect design compliment to many classic UK homes.
-Our new ranges of “Vari-Brick” and “Vari-Hex” tiles offer fresh design possibilities by enabling you to create rustic mix-and-match effects.

-A BRIEF History of TILES
+A Brief History of Tiles

 Tiles are everywhere we look!
 We find wall tiles in homes and offices, churches and restaurants and shops, gyms and train stations!
 They are some much a part of our world that we sometimes don’t even stop to notice them, yet they often form the fabric of our impression of our architectural environments.